Dewan Rakyat: Membership

-Members are referred to as "Members of Parliament" ("MPs") or "Ahli Dewan Rakyat" (lit. 'member of the Dewan Rakyat') in Malay.
+Members are referred to as "Member of Parliament" ("MPs") or "Ahli Dewan Rakyat" (lit. 'member of the Dewan Rakyat') in Malay.
 The term of office is as long as the member wins in the elections.

-A member of the Dewan Rakyat must be at least 21 years of age and must not concurrently be a member of the Dewan Negara.
+A member of the Dewan Rakyat must be at least 18 years of age, which was lowered from 21 when the Dewan Rakyat passed the Bill to amend Article 47 of the Federal Constitution in 2019, and must not concurrently be a member of the Dewan Negara.
 The presiding officer of the Dewan Rakyat is the Speaker, who is elected at the beginning of each Parliament or after the vacation of the post, by the MPs.
 Two Deputy Speakers are also elected, and one of them sits in place of the Speaker when he is absent.
 The Dewan Rakyat machinery is supervised by the Clerk of the House who is appointed by the King; he may only be removed from office through the manner prescribed for judges or by mandatory retirement at age 60.

 As of the 2018 general election, the Dewan Rakyat has 222 elected members.
 Members are elected from federal constituencies drawn by the Election Commission.
 Constituency boundaries are redrawn every ten years based on the latest census.

 Each Dewan Rakyat lasts for a maximum of five years, after which a general election must be called.
 In the general election, voters select a candidate to represent their constituency in the Dewan Rakyat.
 The first-past-the-post voting system is used; the candidate who gains the most votes wins the seat.

 Before a general election can be called, the King must first dissolve Parliament on the advice of the Prime Minister.
 According to the Constitution, the Yang di-Pertuan Agong has the right at his own discretion to either grant or withhold consent to dissolve the parliament.